Healthdirect Free Australian health advice you can count on.

 How is osteomyelitis treated?

-Acute osteomyelitis is usually treated with antibiotics for at least 4 to 6 weeks.
-The antibiotics are first given intravenously (through a vein), then as tablets once symptoms improve.
+Acute osteomyelitis is usually treated with antibiotics for at least 3 to 6 weeks.
+At first, you will need antibiotics intravenously (IV - through a vein), and later as oral tablets, your symptoms improve.

-In more severe cases, and for chronic osteomyelitis, surgery may be needed to remove damaged bone or tissue, or infected plates or screws.
+If your condition is severe, and for chronic osteomyelitis, you may need surgery to remove damaged bone or tissue, or infected plates or screws.
+You may also need surgery if antibiotic treatment does not work.

 Learn more here about the development and quality assurance of healthdirect content.